-- Zebra crossing - an uncontrolled crossing which is highlighted by flashing amber signals.
+- Zebra crossing - a crossing which is highlighted by flashing amber signals.
 Drivers must give way to pedestrians when they move onto the crossing

 Other pedestrians crossings can be found at traffic signal controlled junctions - where the phasing of the lights allow pedestrians to cross in between stages of traffic flow.

 Pedestrian islands - pedestrian islands are constructed in the middle of the carriageway at points where pedestrians are likely to and are therefore encouraged to cross - where visibility is good.
 They provide a safe refuge point for pedestrians because the road can be crossed in two stages